Ferry Porsche: Move to Stuttgart

-In 1923, the family moved to Stuttgart, due to senior Ferdinand Porsche's unrest about the poor financial condition of Austro-Daimler.
+In 1923, the family moved to Stuttgart, due to the elder Ferdinand's unrest about the poor financial condition of Austro-Daimler.
 He joined the Daimler Motoren Gesellschaft at Stuttgart-Untertürkheim (where the design department from the whole company was concentrated).
 Soon, he achieved the position of technical director.

 Meanwhile, Ferry Porsche received consent from the company to stay at the plant together with his father because of his increasing interest in design issues.
 The local town authorities endorsed a special permission for him to drive, even at 16 years of age.

-Ferdinand Porsche senior enjoyed success particularly with his racing cars which excelled at the race tracks.
-His personal preference for designing compact cars differed with the current policies of (now merged) Daimler-Benz, who were in favor of more luxurious Mercedes-Benz models.
+The elder Ferdinand enjoyed success particularly with his racing cars, which excelled at the race tracks.
+His personal preference for designing compact cars differed from the current policies of (now merged) Daimler-Benz, which were in favour of more luxurious Mercedes-Benz models.

 So, in 1929, Daimler-Benz began to question Porsche's work seriously and halted it suddenly.
 He worked temporarily as the technical director of Steyr AG in Austria; nonetheless, he soon decided to open a consulting office of automobile design, again at Stuttgart.

-At the same time, after finishing school, Ferry Porsche was residing at Stuttgart where he began working for Bosch Company in 1928; this was to add depth to his interest in automobile engineering.
-In 1930, he was taking additional lessons in physics and engineering, however he never formally enrolled in any university.
+At the same time, after finishing school, Ferry Porsche was residing in Stuttgart, where he began working for Bosch Company in 1928; this was to add depth to his interest in automobile engineering.
+In 1930, he was taking additional lessons in physics and engineering; however, he never formally enrolled in any university.